johnshelb/blogposts/_posts/2017-03-12-age_discrimination_in_tech.markdown

 ```
 printing out the element, its index, and the entire array for each iteration.

-To be clear, the point that had me confused is that forEach will pass in as many of the arguments (element, index, array) *in that order* as the callback function requires.
+To be clear, the point that had me confused is that `.forEach()` will pass in as many of the arguments (element, index, array) *in that order* as the callback function requires.
 If the callback only takes one argument, just the element will be passed in.
 If the callback takes two arguments, the element and its index will be passed in, and if the callback takes three arguments, the element, its index, and the entire array will be passed in.